-Goal 4: Target 4.7 focusing on building and upgrading education facilities and promoting education for sustainable development, contribute significantly to resilience-building in the education sector.’
+Goal 4: Target 4.7 focuses on building and upgrading education facilities and promoting education for sustainable development, contributing significantly to resilience-building in the education sector.’

 Goal 6: Target 6.6, which relates to protecting and restoring water-related ecosystems, will significantly contribute to strengthening the resilience of communities to water-related hazards.

-Goal 11: Action targets under this goal (11.1, 11.3, 11.4, 11.5, 11.b and 11.c) focusing on upgrading urban slums, integrated urban planning, reducing social and economic impacts of disaster risk, building the resilience of the urban poor, adopting and implementing urban policies in line with the Sendai Framework and building sustainable and resilient urban infrastructure, are strategic opportunities to ensure increased capacity to support cities, to protect current and future development prospects and to build safer, more resilient cities throughout the world.
+Goal 11: Action targets under this goal (11.1, 11.3, 11.4, 11.5, 11.b and 11. c) focus on upgrading urban slums, integrated urban planning, reducing social and economic impacts of disaster risk, building the resilience of the urban poor, adopting and implementing urban policies in line with the Sendai Framework and building sustainable and resilient urban infrastructure, are strategic opportunities to ensure increased capacity to support cities, to protect current and future development prospects and to build safer, more resilient cities throughout the world.

-Goal 14: Target action 14.2, focusing on the sustainable management and protection as well as strengthening resilience of marine and coastal ecosystems, can contribute to reducing disaster risk and increase in demand for healthy marine and coastal ecosystems.
+Goal 14: Target action 14.2, focusing on the sustainable management and protection as well as strengthening the resilience of marine and coastal ecosystems, can contribute to reducing disaster risk and increasing in demand for healthy marine and coastal ecosystems.

-These targets are also in line with the Sendai Framework focus on building environmental resilience through the inclusion of ecosystems in risk analysis and planning.
+These targets are also in line with the Sendai Framework's focus on building environmental resilience through the inclusion of ecosystems in risk analysis and planning.

 Challenges in Disaster Risk Reduction

 There are insufficient levels of implementation for each monitored activity.
-For example, Disaster risk management plans or a risk sensitive building codes exist but they are not enforced because of a lack of government capacity or public awareness.
+For example, Disaster risk management plans or risk-sensitive building codes exist but they are not enforced because of a lack of government capacity or public awareness.

-There is lack of local capacities to implement disaster risk management.
-Weak capacity at the local levels undermines the implementation Disaster preparedness plans.
+There is a lack of local capacities to implement disaster risk management.
+Weak capacity at the local levels undermines the implementation of Disaster preparedness plans.

-Insufficient investment in building disaster resilient strategies, also private sector are least contributors in the share of investment.
+Insufficient investment in building disaster-resilient strategies, also the private sector are the least contributors to the share of investment.